-June 30, 2022
+June 30, 2023

 Inflation 2.40 percent

-Future Salary Increases, including inflation

-Wage Increases 3.25 percent to 13.58 percent
+Future Salary Increases, including inflation 3.25 percent to 13.58 percent

-Investment Rate of Return 7.00 percent net of investment expense, including inflation
+Investment Rate of Return 7.00 percent net of

+investment expense

+Actuarial Cost Method Entry Age Normal

+(Level Percent of Payroll)

 Fiduciary Net Position is Projected

-to be Depleted 2044
+to be Depleted 2048

 Municipal Bond Index Rate:

-Measurement Date 3.69 percent
+Measurement Date 3.86 percent

-Prior Measurement Date 1.92 percent
+Prior Measurement Date 3.69 percent

 Single Equivalent Interest Rate,

 net of plan investment expense,

 including price inflation

-Measurement Date 4.08 percent
+Measurement Date 4.27 percent

-Prior Measurement Date 2.27 percent
+Prior Measurement Date 4.08 percent

 Health Care Cost Trend Rate

-Medicare 5.125 to 4.40 percent
+Medical Trend Assumption

-Pre-Medicare 6.75 to 4.40 percent
+Measurement Date 6.75 to 4.40 percent

-Medical Trend Assumption 7.00 to 4.40 percent
+Prior Measurement Date 7.00 to 4.40 percent

 Mortality rates among healthy retirees were based on the PUB-2010 General Employee Amount Weighted Below Median Healthy Retiree mortality table projected to 2017 with ages set forward 1 year and adjusted 94.20 percent for males and set forward 2 years and adjusted 81.35 percent for females.
 Mortality among disabled members were based upon the PUB-2010 General Disabled Retiree mortality table projected to 2017 with ages set forward 5 years and adjusted 103.3 percent for males and set forward 3 years and adjusted 106.8 percent for females.
 Mortality rates for contingent survivors were based on PUB-2010 General Amount Weighted Below Median Contingent Survivor mortality table projected to 2017 with ages set forward 1 year and adjusted 105.5 percent for males and adjusted 122.5 percent for females.
 Mortality rates for actives is based on PUB-2010 General Amount Weighted Below Median Employee mortality table.
+Mortality rates are projected using a fully generational projection with Scale MP-2020.

-The most recent experience study was completed for the five year period ended June 30, 2020.
+The most recent experience study was completed for the five-year period ended June 30, 2020.

 The long-term expected rate of return on plan assets is reviewed as part of the actuarial five-year experience study.
-The most recent study covers fiscal years 2016 through 2020, and was adopted by the Board in 2021.
-Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and a long-normal distribution analysis in which best-estimate ranges of expected future real rates of return were developed by the investment consultant for each major asset class.
+The most recent study covers fiscal years 2016 through 2020, and was adopted by the Board on April 15, 2021.
+Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and a long-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed by the investment consultant for each major asset class.
 These ranges were combined to produce the long-term expected rate of return, 7.00 percent, by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
-The capital market assumptions developed by the investment consultant are intended for use over a 10-year horizon and may not be useful in setting the long-term rate of return for funding pension plans which covers a longer timeframe.
 The assumption is intended to be a long-term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.